PelionIoT/mbl-docs/Docs/tutorials/wifi_setup.md

     ```
     # cat /config/user/connman/*/settings
     ```
-* For advanced connection configurations, you may manually generate service files and place them under `/config/user/connman` (see section [Connecting to a network using service configuration files](#connecting-to-a-network-using-service-conflagration-files)).
+* For advanced connection configurations, you may manually generate service files and place them under `/config/user/connman` (see section [Connecting to a network using service configuration files](#connecting-to-a-network-using-service-configuration-files)).
 These are also known as *provisioning files*, and their file extensions must be `.config`.

 #### Enabling Wi-Fi

-ConnMan classifies network interfaces by their **technology** and configurations are generally applied to one or more technology.
+ConnMan classifies network interfaces by their **technology**, and configurations are generally applied to one or more technology.
 Examples of ConnMan's technology classifications are `wifi` and `ethernet`.

 By default, in MBL, all technologies managed by ConnMan are disabled to prevent unwanted wireless or wired communication.
 To enable Wi-Fi, run:

 ```
 # connmanctl enable wifi
 Enabled wifi
 ```

-This command will not actually cause the device to connect to any Wi-Fi networks.
+This command will not actually cause the device to connect to any Wi-Fi networks; you must still configure the network connection, as explained below.

 #### Scanning for available Wi-Fi networks and inspecting results